pandatix/godepgraph/example/README.md

     ./kind.sh
     ```

+    Please wait up to 5 minutes for Kind to be up & running.
+After this time, it should be fine passing to step 2.

 2. Then, deploy the CTF System of Systems.
+    This step is optional if you already have extracted data.
     ```bash
     ./exp.sh
     ```

-    At the end, it extracts all the input data for the next step.
+    At the end, it extracts all the input data for the next step into directory [`extract`](extract/).

-3. Analyze the results.
+3. Analyze the results of step 2, i.e. creating the CDN, RDG and SIG of the simulated infrastructure.
     ```bash
     ./analysis.sh
     ```